lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Depending on the first two choices, there may be an extra step.

+---

 # ENVIRONMENT

-Let’s start building!

-We’re gonna need:
+To start building, we are going to need:
 - a terminal
 - a browser
 - and a code editor